ucd-python-bootcamp/Bootcamp-2021/index.md

 Note: We will be using Python 3 (the latest version of Python) for this workshop.

+## Homework Project
+Python is very versatile in its applications.
+The homework will focus on implementing fundamentals introduced in the lectures, working with data, and accessing Python libraries.
+There will be two homework levels, a standard assignment and an advanced assignment for those that want a challenge.
+The overall goal of the assignments will be to process data from the 2018 Winter Olympic Games and analyze what factors contribute to success.
+With the tools we learn, we can even create a model that tries to predict Olympic success in other years!

 ## Agenda
 * Day 1